Alrobbertz/trajectory-classification/README.md

 ## Summary ##

 This project includes two septerate tasks for trajectory classification.
-This first uses a standard reinforcement learning model/training setup to identify taxi plate numbers using a single-day's trajectory for a given driver.
+This first uses a standard supervised learning model/training setup to identify taxi plate numbers using a single-day's trajectory for a given driver.
 The second part of this project achieves the same task using a Siamese network for few-shot learning.

 ## Dataset Description